Do you want to be able to easily make money from your WordPress website by using Stripe to collect payments?

 How to Accept Payments with Stripe

-If you’re ready to start receiving online payments by credit card and ACH (bank transfer), follow these easy steps to start accepting credit card and ACH (bank account) payments with Stripe on your website:
+If you’re ready to start receiving online payments by credit card, follow these easy steps to start accepting them with Stripe on your website:

 Step 1: Connect Stripe to Your WordPress Site